diyscif/diyscif/scif-thesis.md

 Electrical power lines should pass into the SCIF through a power line filter.
 This filter only allows the 50 Hz frequency of the power grid to pass through while "filtering" out all other transmissions.
-Their encolsure should be mounted to the wall shielding in order to make its shielding continuous with that of the room.
+Their enclosure should be mounted to the wall shielding in order to make its shielding continuous with that of the room.
 Similar filters also exist for control lines. [@wolfsperger2008, pp.
 271-276]